mialana/coursecart-challenge/README.md

 Technical Proficiency-related:
 - Global state handling using the React context api
 - Animations using the framer-motion npm package

   - Before this challenge, I had no previous knowledge of either of this technical features.
 However, in order to challenge myself as much as possible, I utilized both briefly within my project, and will continue learning how to implement them properly in the future.

-If I had had more time to work on this application, I would have liked to implement an additional feature that removes courses from the available list based off of their class time conflicts with courses that have already been added to the cart.
+If I had had more time to work on this application, I would have liked to implement an additional feature that removes courses from the available list based off of if their class time conflicts with courses that have already been added to the cart.
 I'd also like to have cleaned up my code by using "lifting state up" more and being more conservative with my function initialization.

 ### File Documentation

-Main source files (my contribution): src/App.js src/components (all) src/context (all) src/functions (all)
+Main source files (my contribution):
+- src/App.js
+- src/components (all)
+- src/context (all)
+- src/functions (all)
-src/index.css
+- src/index.css

 # Original Challenge Prompt